Fran-chess/app-control-patient-react-vite/README.md

-# turnos app with react
+# control patient app with react